 Massage during pregnancy has a wide range of benefits and if nothing else is a relaxing and enjoyable experience for you to enjoy during a difficult time for your body.
 Your body is being put through extreme changes and sometimes extreme pain, so it is highly recommended that you treat yourself to a care-free, relaxing prenatal massage.

 “Massage for pregnant women reduces stress on weight-bearing joints, encourages blood and lymph circulation, helps to relax nervous tension and can help relieve depression or anxiety caused by hormonal changes.”

-This may arguably be your most important step in finding solace while you are pregnant.
+This may arguably be your most important step in finding solace and staying comfortable while you are pregnant.
 You are going to sacrifice a lot of yourself to give life and love to your child.
 Once your child is born, you will embark on a beautiful, challenging, life-changing journey filled with diaper changes and infant-sized cuddles.

 Being a pregnant woman is a wonderful thing, but it can be exhausting.
 And the same can be said about being a mother.
 This is why it is crucial during your pregnancy to set aside time for you (and only you).

 The best way that you can love yourself and your child is by setting aside time to be selfish.
 Maybe this means an extra long shower, a solo trip to the movies or a day at the nail salon.

 Whatever it is for you, it is important.
 It is going to be tempting to feel as though there isn’t any time, but this isn’t true.
 There is always time for you, and believing this will not only be better for you, but better for your family.

 This guide has hopefully provided you with some ways of staying comfortable during pregnancy.
 Whether you’re a new mother or a veteran, taking time to find what works best for you is important.
 After all, you are a strong warrior bringing new life into this world, so be sure to find the comfort you deserve.